Theresian Military Academy: History

 After World War II and the Austrian State Treaty which was signed in 1955, the demolished castle was rebuilt.
 In 1958, the military academy was again located in Wiener Neustadt after a short intermezzo (1955–1958) in Enns.

 On the occasion of the 500th anniversary of the death of the Holy Roman Emperor Maximilian I, the direct ancestor of Maria Theresa, the so-called "last knight" and founder of a modern war system, a big celebration took place in the church of the military academy in 2019.
 Karl von Habsburg, the current head of the House of Habsburg, represented the imperial dynasty.

 Within the precincts of the Theresian Military Academy is the Theresian Military Academy Cemetery where many students, former teachers and distinguished graduates are buried.
 Officers interred there include Count Kinsky, Oskar Potiorek and Emil Spannocchi, as well as Thérèse de Dillmont whose father taught at the academy.

 The TherMilAk today

-The current Commanding Officer - CO (Kommandant - Kdt) of the TherMilAk is Generalmajor Mag.
+The current commanding officer - CO (Kommandant - Kdt) of the TherMilAk is Generalmajor Mag.
 Karl Pronhagl.

-From 1997–2008, the TherMilAk was a 4-year college which could also be attended by civilian students and finished with a master's degree in military leadership.
+From 1997 to 2008, the TherMilAk was a 4-year college which could also be attended by civilian students and finished with a master's degree in military leadership.
 In 2008, it was changed into a 3-year curriculum, graduating with a bachelor's degree.
 In 2003, the first four women completed the academy.
 Since 1959, more than 3,600 young officers have been educated at the Theresian Military Academy.
 The cadet class graduating in 2004 was given the title of Kaiserjäger (Imperial Rifles), to honor the memory of the brave national light infantrymen who served Austria with distinction during the Imperial period.